Azteca 7: TV Azteca's channel 7

 However, financial mismanagement, economic troubles and other issues quickly signaled trouble for Imevisión.
 The network had become a mere frequency with a limited transmitter farm, with seven hours of its programming on weekdays in 1990 (half of its weekday airtime) was still dedicated to high school educational programming (Telesecundaria).
 There were even talks of Multivisión owner Joaquín Vargas buying the network.
 In 1990, XEIMT and XHIMT were converted into relays of XHDF, and the next year, the government of Mexico announced it was selling XHIMT and XHDF to the private sector.
 The sale of these two networks in 1993 formed the new TV Azteca network.

-By October 1993, XHIMT was operating independently under Azteca as Tú Visión.
+On 15 October 1993, XHIMT was operating independently under Azteca as Tú Visión.
 The programming of Azteca 7 since then has largely consisted of children's programs, sports, foreign series and movies, serving as a competitor to Televisa's Canal 5.

+On 9 November 1998, TV Azteca signed a major multi-year agreement with Buena Vista International Television to secure exclusive broadcast rights for The Walt Disney Company's programming in Mexico.

+In September 2013, the network was added to Dish México.

+On 12 July 2018, TV Azteca and Turner formed a partnership to broadcast Cartoon Network programs during Azteca 7's morning programming block.

 Programming

-Foreign shows aired on Azteca 7 include The Amazing World of Gumball, Bernard, Bluey, Dexter's Laboratory, Dragon Ball Z, FBI, The Good Doctor, Malcolm in the Middle, Milo, Pokémon, The Simpsons, Smallville, The Smurfs, Trollhunters: Tales of Arcadia and recently Mobile Suit Gundam: The Witch from Mercury.